graeme-winter/dials_tutorials/nsls2-online/NSLS.md

 ![Image viewer](./images/image-view-spots.png)

 The default parameters for spot finding usually do a good job for Pilatus or Eiger images, such as these.
 However they may not be optimal for data from other detector types, such as CCDs or image plates.
 Issues with incorrectly set gain might, for example, lead to background noise being extracted as spots.
 You can use the image mode buttons to preview how the parameters affect the spot finding algorithm.
 The final button 'threshold’ is the one on which spots were found, so ensuring this produces peaks at real diffraction spot positions will give the best chance of success.
+In most cases you won't need this unless you are involved with something experimental.

 The second tool for visualisation of the found spots is the reciprocal lattice viewer - which presents a view of the spot positions mapped to reciprocal space.